bcgov/action-deployer-openshift/README.md

 [issues]: https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue
 [pull requests]: https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request

-# OpenShift Deployer with Route Verification or Penetration Testing
+# OpenShift Deployer with Route Verification

 GitHub Action.
 Deploy to OpenShift using templates.
-Runs route verification or penetration tests.
+Runs route verification.
 Most of the heavy lifting here is done in template configuration.

 Testing has only been done with public containers on ghcr.io (GitHub Container Registry) so far.